How to Improve Your Triathlon Run

 Race administrators usually choose triathlon routes that are either intrinsically safe or that they can make safe.
 However, this does not apply to your training routes.
 In picking a training route, make sure that safety is your highest priority.

-One of the leading causes of injury for distance runners is terrain.
+One of the leading causes of injury for distance runners is the terrain.
 Trails that are rocky, loose, winding, and uneven may be fun, but try not to frequently run on paths that are so technical or complicated.
 Running on surfaces like this can significantly increase the likelihood that you will get injuries such as ankle sprains, sticks punctures, etc. You may feel inclined to challenge yourself with a difficult route, but do not go crazy.
 A 20-mile run is going to be difficult no matter what the terrain is.

 In addition to terrain, another important thing to consider in your choice of routes is traffic.
 There have been too many incidents over the years in which hapless runners on the side of busy roads have been struck by hapless drivers.
 If you can, try to choose a route without any motor traffic at all.
 If this is not possible, choose one with minimal motor traffic, and make sure to always run against the traffic.

-Another thing to consider is difficulty.
+Another thing to consider is the difficulty.
 The nature of your route should be analogous to the route of your triathlon.
 This will help you to adequately prepare for your race.
 A training route that is too difficult will burn you out, and a route that is not difficult enough will not adequately prepare you, leading to poor performance and possibly injury on race day.

 Finally, consider pollution.
 If you live in a large city, this can be a significant issue.
-Repeatedly running 20 miles in air that is full of car exhaust will take a toll on your lungs and may cause you to develop long-term health problems.
+Repeatedly running 20 miles in the air that is full of car exhaust will take a toll on your lungs and may cause you to develop long-term health problems.

 Stay Hydrated and Full of Electrolytes